Videars/Statistics/Week1/research.md

 >Main differences between C# and VB.net.

 VB (Visual Basic.NET) is a simple language to understand for it resembles the basic English language.
 Unlike other languages including C#, it mostly uses words like AND.
 C#, on the flip side, is a part of the C family and owns the features of Python, Java, and C++.
-Moreover, in contrast to VB.NET vs C#, C# is case sensitive, while VB is not.
+Moreover, in contrast to VB.NET vs C#, **C# is case sensitive**, while VB is not.
 Below are the two examples of the features that prove the fact.

 #### Shadowing
 In VB (Visual Basic.NET), the Shadow feature helps a developer provide a new implementation of a base class member without overriding a member.
 By using the keyword ‘Shadows’, one can allow a base class member into a derived class.
 The point to be noted is that the return type of the shadowed member is not the same as the base class member.